First published October 5, 2015

 - The uniquely ineffective American military effort against the myriad of terror groups operating in Syria and Iraq, including 3000 American advisors in Iraq, despite available air assets which include the heart of America’s heavy bomber fleet flying out of Qatar, makes one thing clear, America is more interested in seeing the war live than the people of Syria and Iraq.

 Were this true, the only option we would have at this point, based on Russia’s own coalition against terror groups operating against Syria and Iraq, would be for America to try to inhibit a Russian bombing campaign through smears and disinformation.
 This effort is in high gear already.

 The insanity is inexorable.
 America, now standing alone, insists that it will continue giving military support to non-existent groups it alone says are representing the Syrian people.
 How does American know this?
 Are they psychic?
 They certainly believe so.

 Since both Kerry and Lavrov are in total agreement that there will be only one Syria, then isn’t it incumbent on the United States to prove, once and for all, that the moderate opposition supported by the US has the backing of the majority of the Syrian people?

 Were anything else to be true, wouldn’t the US simply be using a manufactured puppet “government in exile” as a cheap ploy to tear Syria apart like was done with Libya, leaving a power vacuum that all agree would only be filled by extremist groups?
 Why would the US want that?

-Posted by Gordon Duff, Senior Editor on October 5, 2015, With 4855 Reads Filed under WarZone.
+Posted by Gordon Duff, Senior Editor on October 5, 2015, With 4858 Reads Filed under WarZone.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.